 The following progression is suggested and should remain flexible.
-The Cooperating Teacher and College Supervisor may consult to deviate from the schedule outlined below.
-Coteaching strategies between the Student Teacher and Cooperating Teacher may be utilized during any of the stages.
+Co-teaching strategies between the Student Teacher and Cooperating Teacher may be utilized during any of the stages.

 York College offers students the opportunity to complete field experience the semester prior to student teaching in the same classroom where they will be placed for student teaching.
 If students have been granted this option, the following progression is often accelerated because students have a familiarity with the classroom procedures and district policies.